Shankill Butchers: Aftermath

-Several sources indicate that Mid-Ulster UVF's brigadier, Robin "The Jackal" Jackson from Donaghcloney contacted members of the gang in the Shankill, "Mr A" in particular, and had them make an attempt on the life of journalist Jim Campbell, northern editor of the Sunday World newspaper, in May 1984.
+Several sources indicate that Mid-Ulster UVF's brigade commander, Robin "The Jackal" Jackson from Donaghcloney contacted members of the gang in the Shankill, "Mr. A" in particular, and had them make an attempt on the life of journalist Jim Campbell, northern editor of the Sunday World newspaper, in May 1984.
 Campbell, whose investigations put the spotlight on Jackson's activities, was seriously wounded but survived.

-All members of the Butchers gang were released a number of years ago.
+All members of the Butchers gang have been released.
 The first to be freed was John Townsley, who had been only 14 when he became involved with the gang and 16 when arrested.
 In October 1996, Bates was released; he had reportedly "found religion" behind bars.
-Bates was shot and killed in the upper Shankill area on 11 June 1997 by the son of the UDA man he had killed in the Windsor Bar."Exposure sealed fate of notorious activists" The Independent, 24 August 2000 "Mr B", John Murphy, died in a car accident in Belfast in August 1998.
+Bates was shot and killed in the upper Shankill area on 11 June 1997 by the son of the UDA man he had killed in the Windsor Bar."Exposure sealed fate of notorious activists" The Independent, 24 August 2000 "Mr. B", John Murphy, died in a car accident in Belfast in August 1998.
 In July 2000, Sam McAllister was injured in an attack during a loyalist feud.

 William Moore was the final member of the gang to be released from prison in August 1998, after over twenty-one years behind bars.
 He died on 17 May 2009, from a suspected heart attack at his home and was given a paramilitary funeral by the UVF."William Moore dies", The Belfast Telegraph.
 Retrieved 7 March 2016.
-With Moore now deceased, the only senior figure still alive is "Mr A".
+With Moore now deceased, the only senior figure still alive is "Mr. A".

 In November 2004, the Serious Crime Review Team in Belfast said they were looking into the unsolved death of Rosaleen O'Kane, aged 33 at the time of her death, who was found dead in her home in September 1976.
 Her family and authorities believe the Shankill Butchers may have been involved in her death.